 “…it has given me more insight about my feelings and thoughts.
 I feel more positive about myself… it has been very rewarding”

-Interested caregivers will be interviewed in order to determine whether the group experience would be beneficial to them.
-The group will run for 10-12 consecutive weeks and will be led by Ella Amir and Miriam Byers.

-(Rewrite)

-“…it has given me more insight about my feelings and thoughts.
-I feel more positive about myself… it has been very rewarding”

-Interested caregivers will be interviewed in order to determine whether the group experience would be beneficial to them, and you must attend all eight sessions.
+Interested caregivers will be interviewed in order to determine whether the group experience could be beneficial, and you must attend all eight sessions.